Dealing with Energy Issues

 Construction jobs

 Wind energy developments provide job opportunities for Scottish businesses.
-Comprising up to 22 wind turbines and a 50MW battery energy storage facility, the investment for the Clashindarroch Wind Farm Extension project would be significant, creating a potential boost for the local economy.
+Comprising 21 wind turbines and a 50MW battery energy storage facility, the investment for the Clashindarroch Wind Farm Extension project will be significant, creating a potential boost for the local economy.

 Community Benefit Fund

 At the heart of Clashindarroch Wind Farm Extension is a commitment to the local community.
-Boralex has developed a comprehensive community fund created with the needs of the local community in mind, comprising £726,000 per year over 40 years, totalling over £29m (index-linked).
+Based on the up to 6.6MW installed capacity per wind turbine, Boralex has developed a comprehensive community fund, comprising up to £693,000 per year over the life of the project, expected to be 40 years, totalling over £29m (index-linked).